hasanhasanhaji/full_RAG/README.md

 4. Run the Tutorial

-You can explore the Jupyter notebooks step by step:
+Explore the Jupyter notebooks step by step:

 jupyter notebook notebooks/